 Now your large cone is ready to become a tree!
 Below are the three cone sizes that are included in my tree download.

-Step 6: Cut leaves with cutting machine
+Step 7: Cut leaves

-In your file you’ll notice I have files with “Nested” in their names.
+In your file you’ll notice I have files with “Nestled” in their names.
 I’ve taken each leaf size and nested them together into rows that will fit on 8.5″ x 11″ paper.
 Below is the number of pages of leaves you’ll need to cut for each tree size.
 I don’t have exact leaf numbers counted for each tree so if you follow my guide below you should have extra leaves left over.

 Small Tree – 2 pages